jinlee/418-final/README.md

 We worked on Firefox release 28.0.
 It's best to obtain the same version before swapping in our changes.
 Otherwise there will most definitely be strange build errors.

-The easiest way to obtain this release is to go [here](ftp://ftp.mozilla.org/pub/mozilla.org/firefox/releases/28.0/source/) and download the source tar.
+The easiest way to obtain this release is to go to <a href="https://ftp.mozilla.org/pub/mozilla.org/firefox/releases/28.0/source/">here</a> and download the source tar.

 The other option is to get it from their mercurial repository, but that will take much longer as it comes with all the revisions.